BarakRL/SBrickPad/README.md

 ## License

-SBrickPad is for non-commercial use only.
+SBrickPad is for non-commercial use only.<br/>
 (Note: SBrick-iOS is available under the MIT license, See the SBrick-iOS LICENSE file for more info.)